sbernheim4/projector/README.md

 `Projector` is a small prototype for deriving operation-specific API models from a single domain model.

-The core goal is to avoid hand-writing separate `Create`, `Read`, and `Update` models for every domain object.
+The core idea is to avoid hand-writing separate `Create`, `Read`, and `Update` models for every domain object.
 Instead, the user declares which fields belong to each operation, and the library generates concrete model classes that can be used as FastAPI request or response types.

-Today the prototype supports:
+## What It Does

-- dataclass domain models as input
+- accepts dataclass domain models as input
-- declarative field projections, including nested fields
-- generated Pydantic v2 output models
+- builds a small intermediate representation of the schema
+- lets you declaratively select fields for each operation
-- generated dataclass output models
+- generates Pydantic or dataclass output models
-- partial update models with unset-vs-`None` semantics
+- supports partial update models with unset-vs-`None` semantics
-- factory functions that instantiate the generated models
+- provides factory functions that instantiate the generated models

-The intended direction is broader:

-- dataclass or Pydantic domain models as input
-- Pydantic, dataclass, or other framework-specific classes as output
-- first-class operation semantics for create, update, and read views
-- conversion from generated operation models back into application/domain objects where needed
+- can generate `.pyi` stubs for a consumer’s model module

 ## Why This Exists